Temporary events and apply for a Temporary Event Notice (TEN)

 Standard Temporary Event Notices

-The standard TEN has to be served on the authorities at least 10 clear working days before an event.
+The standard TEN has to be served on the authorities at least ten clear working days before an event.
 Sussex Police and the Environmental Protection Team have the right to serve a notice of objection if they have concerns.
-This can result in a hearing by the Licensing Committee.
+This can result in a hearing by a Licensing Sub-Committee.

-At such a hearing the committee will hear the case of all parties and may approve the event, refuse the event, or where a licensed premise is being used - impose some or all of the conditions present on the premises licence onto the TEN.
+At such a hearing the sub-committee will hear the case of all parties and may approve the event, refuse the event, or where a licensed premise is being used - impose some or all of the conditions present on the premises licence or club premises certificate onto the TEN.

 Back to top